Skip to main content

 Here’s a wee bit about me –

-I was born and raised in Ireland, more specifically County Antrim, along the shores of Belfast Lough.
+I was born and raised in Ireland, more specifically in County Antrim, along the shores of Belfast Lough.
 I left my native Northern Ireland after graduating with a degree in Hospitality and Catering Management.

 Photo Credit: Clive @ Carrickfergus Street Photography.